-Individuals seeking to talk to someone about an incident of sexual and gender-based misconduct in a confidential manner without making a report to the College or triggering any investigation or action by the College may utilize the following confidential medical and mental health resources.
-Students, faculty, and staff have access to resources located in the local community.
+Individuals seeking to talk to someone about an incident of SGBM in a confidential manner without making a report to the College or triggering any investigation or action by the College may utilize the following confidential support and medical resources.
+Students and employees have access to resources located in the local community.
 These organizations can provide crisis intervention services, counseling, medical attention, and assistance with interfacing with the criminal justice system.

 All individuals are encouraged to utilize the resources that are best suited to their needs, whether on or off campus.
 In general, off-campus resources can provide assistance to individuals wishing to make a report to the College, but will not notify the College without the consent of the complainant.
 These resources hold a statutorily protected confidentiality that prohibits the release of an individual's information without that individual's express consent (except under limited circumstances that pose an imminent danger to the individual or to others).
-The following resources allow individuals seeking to talk to someone about an incident of sexual and gender-based misconduct to do so in a confidential manner without making a report to the College or triggering any investigation.